Complaints and appeals

-You must not contact the Independent Case Examiner until you’ve received a final response from the Child Maintenance Service or CSA saying you can do so.
+You must not contact the Independent Case Examiner until you’ve received a final response from the Child Maintenance Service saying you can do so.

 If you’re unhappy with the response from the Independent Case Examiner, you can ask your MP to get the Parliamentary and Health Service Ombudsman to look into it.